Types of Bathroom Tiles (12 Stylish Options)

 Bathroom with engineered wood plank floors and soaking tub

+Wood might not sound like the standard choice for a bathroom.
+After all, it isn’t often considered usable in areas that are expected to be wet frequently.
 Well, the truth is, it depends on what type of wood flooring you are using.
-A smart alternative to using real wood flooring in the bathroom is by opting for a wood look porcelain tile floor.
+A smart alternative to using real wood flooring in the bathroom is opting for a wood-look porcelain tile floor.

-While bare wood isnโ€™t a good idea to use in your bathroom, engineered wood might be an acceptable alternative.
-The reason that engineered wood flooring does well with moisture is thanks to the plywood base it features.
+While bare wood isn’t a good idea for your bathroom, engineered wood might be an acceptable alternative.
+The plywood base of engineered wood flooring makes it well-suited to moisture.

-The top layer is made of wood and looks like any other hardwood floor.
-You can get this flooring material in different colors and designs.
-Itโ€™s the best choice if you wish you could have natural wood in your bathroom.
+The top layer is wood and looks like any other hardwood floor.
+This flooring material comes in different colors and designs.
+It’s the best choice if you wish to have natural wood in your bathroom.

 That being said, engineered wood is still wood.
-It will stand up to moisture better than standard wood, but itโ€™s still not going to handle moisture as well as a material like porcelain.
+It will stand up to moisture better than standard wood, but it still will not handle moisture as well as a material like porcelain.
 Moisture can cause wood to warp and expand.
+To prevent this, you’ll want to seal the floor properly and use an adhesive between planks to prevent water from seeping through the cracks.

-A good thing, though, is that wood wonโ€™t be as cold to step on in the middle of the night or first thing in the morning as tiles would.
+A good thing is that wood won’t be as cold to step on in the middle of the night or first thing in the morning as tiles would.

 An alternative to wood products is to use an LVT or luxury vinyl tile that looks like wood.
 LVT holds up to moisture quite well and is very durable.
 Also consider a porcelain wood-look tile product that also can handle wet conditions such as a bathroom design.